The Proximal ID Algorithm: Notation and Illustration of Proximal Causal Inference

 \section{Notation and Illustration of Proximal Causal Inference}

-A standard setting in causal inference assumes the observed data realizations are i.i.d. samples from a distribution on a set of variables $\vec{C},A,Y$, where $A$ is a treatment or exposure of interest, $Y$ is an outcome of interest, and $\vec{C}$ are a set of baseline covariates.
-Cause effect relationships are conceptualized by means by potential outcome random variables.
-As an example, $Y(a)$ denotes the outcome $Y$ had, possibly contrary to fact, treatment $A$ was administered at value $a$.
-Potential outcomes are used to define counterfactual parameters, such as the population average causal effect: $\beta \equiv \E[Y(a)] - \E[Y(a')]$, where $a$ represents the active treatment value, and $a'$ the placebo or control treatment value.
+A standard setting in causal inference assumes the observed data realizations are {independent, identically distributed} (i.i.d.) samples from a distribution on a set of variables $\vec{C},A,Y$, where $A$ is a treatment or exposure of interest, $Y$ is an outcome of interest, and $\vec{C}$ are a set of baseline covariates.
+Cause effect relationships are conceptualized by means {of} potential outcome random variables.
+As an example, $Y(a)$ denotes the outcome $Y$ had, possibly contrary to fact, treatment $A$ been administered at value $a$.
+Potential outcomes are used to define counterfactual parameters, such as the population average causal effect (ACE): $\beta \equiv \E[Y(a)] - \E[Y(a')]$, where $a$ represents the active treatment value, and $a'$ the placebo or control treatment value.
 The goal of causal inference is to identify causal parameters such as $\beta$ from the observed data distribution, such as $p(\vec{C},A,Y)$, using causal assumptions that link counterfactual and observed data, and estimate the resulting identifying functional as efficiently and reliably as possible.

 A standard assumption in causal inference states that observed outcomes equal counterfactual outcomes had treatments been set to their observed values.
-This assumption is known as \emph{consistency} and is often written concisely as $Y = Y(A)$.
-Aside from consistency, additional assumptions are needed to point-identify counterfactual parameters.
+This assumption is known as \emph{consistency} and is often written concisely as $Y = Y(A)$, almost surely.
+Aside from consistency, additional assumptions are needed to identify counterfactual parameters.
 A popular causal model that yields identification of the population average causal effect is the conditionally ignorable or ``backdoor'' model.
 This model makes two crucial assumptions.
-The first is that treatment assignment and potential outcomes are independent given baseline covariates, that is $(Y(a) \ci A \mid \vec{C})$, and the second is that all treatment values have support conditional on $\vec{C}$: $p(A=a \mid \vec{C}) > 0$ for all possible values $a$.
-Given these assumptions, as well as consistency, $\beta$ is identified from $p(\vec{C},A,Y)$ by the adjustment functional: $\E[\E[Y | a, \vec{C}] - \E[Y | a',\vec{C}]]$, which is a special case of the \emph{g-formula} \citep{robins86new}.
+The first is that treatment assignment and potential outcomes are independent given baseline covariates, that is $(Y(a) \ci A \mid \vec{C})$ for all values $a$, and the second is that all treatment values have support conditional on $\vec{C}$: $p(A=a \mid \vec{C}) > 0$, almost surely for all $a$. {Both assumptions must hold for all values $a$ that are of interest in the problem.} Given these assumptions, as well as consistency, $\beta$ is identified from $p(\vec{C},A,Y)$ by the adjustment functional: $\E[\E[Y \mid a, \vec{C}] - \E[Y \mid a',\vec{C}]]$, which is a special case of the \emph{g-formula} \citep{robins86new}.